Geology 105 (F2F)

 Academic freedom is the right to teach, study, discuss, investigate, discover, create, and publish freely.
 Academic freedom protects the rights of faculty members in teaching and of students in learning.
 Freedom in research is fundamental to the advancement of truth.
 Faculty members are entitled to full freedom in teaching, research, and creative activities, subject to the limitations imposed by professional responsibility.
 USU Policy 403 further defines academic freedom and professional responsibilities.

 Plagiarism includes knowingly “representing by paraphrase or direct quotation, the published or unpublished work of another person as one’s own in any academic exercise or activity without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.”
 The penalties for plagiarism are severe.
-They include warning or reprimand, grade adjustment, probation, suspension, expulsion, withholding of transcripts, denial or revocation of degrees, and referral to psychological counseling.
+They include warning or reprimand, grade adjustment, probation, suspension, expulsion, withholding of transcripts, and denial or revocation of degrees.

 All classes, programs, and extracurricular activities within the University involve some risk, and some involve travel.
 The University provides opportunities to participate in these programs on a voluntary basis.
 Therefore, students should not participate in them if they do not care to assume the risks.
 Students can ask the respective program leaders/sponsors about the possible risks a program may generate, and if students are not willing to assume the risks, they should not select that program.
 By voluntarily participating in classes, programs, and extracurricular activities, students do so at their own risk.
 General information about University Risk Management policies, insurance coverage, vehicle use policies, and risk management forms can be found at http://www.usu.edu/riskmgt/.